 Most women notice that their regular bra begins to feel tight sometime around the second trimester of their pregnancy.
 This is a good indicator that it’s time to purchase some maternity and nursing bras as you prepare for the rest of your pregnancy and then breastfeeding.
 That's why it's important to know how to measure your bra size.

-The Importance of Correct Nursing Bra Sizing
+The Importance of the Correct Nursing Bra Size

 How to Measure Bra Size Using Our Nursing Bra Sizing Chart

 Measuring yourself to determine your bra size will give you a starting point before you begin trying on nursing bras.
 You'll need a few things handy to get started: